snstac/pytak/README.rst

 TLS Support for connections to TAK destinations is configured with two
 settings:

-1) Specify 'tls:' in the CoT Destination URL, for example: 'tls:takserver.example.com:8089'
+1) Specify 'tls://' in the CoT Destination URL, for example: 'tls://takserver.example.com:8089'
 2) Specify the TLS Cert & Key paramaters in the environment.

 Required TLS Environment: